 These are two great examples of enhancing a user experience based on hyperlocal triggers.
 The industry is known as Proximity Marketing.

-It’s no small industry, expected to grow to $52.46 billion USD by 2022 according to MarketsandMarkets.
+The proximity marketing industry is expected to grow to $52.46 billion USD by 2022.MarketsandMarkets

 What is Proximity Marketing?